linzgroves/ledger-tool/README.md

 ## Help

 Currently, since there's only one command to get the app going, no --help commands were provided.
+However, there are a few statements printed out that should guide the user.

 ## Authors

 Lindsay Groves

 ## Version History